 Plumbing is Expensive to Move: Yes, there are times when it makes sense to change the layout of the plumbing in a bathroom.
 However, moving it will add to both the duration and costs of your project.
 This is one area where change doesn’t need to be made for the sake of making change.

 Now is the Time to Amplify Natural Light: Many bathrooms are in areas of the home that do not have windows which means poor lighting and air circulation.
 Remedy this situation by adding a sun tunnel or skylights to your bathroom.
 Companies such as VELUX even offer battery powered skylights that have rain sensors that automatically close the unit upon detection of rain.
+Other types of bathroom windows, like sliding windows, can also provide moisture control.

 You are on the Supplier’s Timeframe, Not the Other Way Around: When ordering custom items such as tiles, vanities, light fixtures, bathtubs, etc., the supplier, not the homeowner, dictates the time frame the items will be available.
 To keep your project moving as quickly as possible, select these items at the very start of the project and do not start the demo process until the arrival date (or thereafter) in order to not have a bathroom that’s a construction zone for several weeks.